modbas/mad76/doc/install/install.md

 -   Raspberry Pi (RPi)

--   MAD76 IO: self-built PCB electronics for coupling RPi to remote controllers (RC) for the Turboracing cars
+-   MAD76 IO: self-built PCB electronics for coupling RPi to remote controllers (RC) for the Turbo Racing cars

 -   Up to 4 RC cars are supported